Alluxio/alluxio/docs/Running-Flink-on-Tachyon.md

 There are different ways to achieve that:

-- Put the `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` file into the `lib/` directory of Flink (for local and standalone cluster setups)
+- Put the `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` file into the `lib` directory of Flink (for local and standalone cluster setups)
-- Put the `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` file into the `ship/` directory for Flink on YARN.
+- Put the `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` file into the `ship` directory for Flink on YARN.
 - Specify the location of the jar file in the `HADOOP_CLASSPATH` environment variable (make sure its available on all cluster nodes as well).
 For example like this: